aspose-pdf/Aspose.PDF-API-References/german/net/aspose.pdf.facades/pdfviewer/printdocumentwithsettings/_index.md

 VisualBasic]
-im viewer As PdfViewer = new PdfViewer() iewer.OpenPdfFile(@"d:\test.pdf") iewer.AutoResize = true;        'Drucken Sie die Datei mit angepasster Größe iewer.AutoRotate = true;        'Drucken Sie die Datei mit angepasster Drehung iewer.PrintPageDialog=false;// erzeugt beim Drucken keinen Seitenzahldialog im ps As System.Drawing.Printing.PrinterSettings = new System.Drawing.Printing.PrinterSettings() im prtdoc As PrintDocument = new PrintDocument() s.PrinterName = prtdoc.PrinterSettings.PrinterName
+im viewer As PdfViewer = new PdfViewer() iewer.OpenPdfFile(@"d:\test.pdf") iewer.AutoResize = true;        'print the file with adjusted size iewer.AutoRotate = true;        'print the file with adjusted rotation iewer.PrintPageDialog=false;//do not produce the page number dialog when printing im ps As System.Drawing.Printing.PrinterSettings = new System.Drawing.Printing.PrinterSettings() im prtdoc As PrintDocument = new PrintDocument() s.PrinterName = prtdoc.PrinterSettings.PrinterName